Samsung/tizen-docs/docs/application/tizen-studio/release-notes/3-7-release-notes.md

 - Emulator
   - In the Tizen 5.5 version, the emulator images app un-installation might take some time to complete if the app name contains more than 14 characters.
 A patch for the same will be released in the next update.
   - To use Tizen Emulator, use Intel VTx supported CPU and the latest version of the graphic card driver provided by the vendor.
 To verify the prerequisites for Tizen Emulator, see [Prerequisites for Tizen Studio](../setup/prerequisites.md).
-    - If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows 10, you must set the Tizen Emulator to run with your NVIDIA&reg; graphics card.
+    - If the host machine is using NVIDIA&reg; Optimus&reg; technology on either Ubuntu or Windows, you must set the Tizen Emulator to run with your NVIDIA&reg; graphics card.
 For Ubuntu, verify the [bumblebee project](https://wiki.ubuntu.com/Bumblebee).
-For Windows 10, select **High Speed NVIDIA&reg; Processor** as **Preferred Graphics Processor** in the NVIDIA&reg; control panel.
+For Windows, select **High Speed NVIDIA&reg; Processor** as **Preferred Graphics Processor** in the NVIDIA&reg; control panel.
     - On Ubuntu, if the graphics driver is out-of-date, your Ubuntu desktop session occasionally logs out while launching Emulator Manager, or the emulator skin is displayed improperly.
 Verify the prerequisites and upgrade to the latest graphics driver.
-  - On Windows 10, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the emulator window is covered with another window.
+  - On Windows, depending on your OS theme (such as Non-Aero themes and Windows XP themes), a display surface can be erased for a while if the emulator window is covered with another window.
 If you click the emulator window, the display surface runs correctly again.
-  - On Windows 10, if an error with message "failed to allocate memory" occurs while executing the emulator, try the following:
+  - On Windows, if an error with message "failed to allocate memory" occurs while executing the emulator, try the following:
     - Close some other programs and try to launch the emulator again.
     - If the RAM size is set to 768 or 1024 MB for the VM in Emulator Manager, change it to 512 MB.
-    - Increase the user area of the virtual memory in the system to 3 GB by entering the **bcdedit /setincreaseuserva 3072** command on the console with administrator rights (only in Windows 10), and reboot.
+    - Increase the user area of the virtual memory in the system to 3 GB by entering the **bcdedit /setincreaseuserva 3072** command on the console with administrator rights (only in Windows), and reboot.
   - If you use a MacBook Pro that has both Intel HD and NVIDIA&reg; GPUs, the emulator can be unexpectedly terminated when you execute the emulator with OpenGL ES version 1.1 or 2.0.
 Verify the emulator configuration in Emulator Manager and on the general tab in the emulator configuration window, set OpenGL ES version to version 2.0 or to version 3.0.
   - When you launch Emulator Manager in the Tizen IDE, the shortcut image of Emulator Manager may not be displayed properly.
   - Basic Web applications are not installed on SD cards.
 - CLI and SDB
-  - Tizen Studio does not support the [Smart Development Bridge](../common-tools/smart-development-bridge.md) (SDB) bash auto-completion on Windows 10 (it is available on Ubuntu and macOS).
+  - Tizen Studio does not support the [Smart Development Bridge](../common-tools/smart-development-bridge.md) (SDB) bash auto-completion on Windows (it is available on Ubuntu and macOS).
 - Dynamic Analyzer
   - When analyzing applications on commercial devices running Tizen 3.0, newly-released or after a firmware update, the following problems exist:
     - The Core Frequency information is not shown.